dkmcgrath/courses/introsec/readme.md

 * [Technical Writing](../technical_writing.md) -- if unfamiliar with markdown or LaTeX, this page will help
 * [SSH tunneling tricks](../SSH_Tunnel_XRDP.md) -- SSH tunneling trick we will be using in various places through the term
 * [Cracking Wifi](../netsec/crack_wifi.md) -- a brief introduction to cracking WiFi
+* [Defensive measures](../firewalls.md) -- a brief introduction to firewalls and IPS/IDS

 ## Schedule (SUBJECT TO CHANGE -- CHECK REGULARLY)